 Under existing law, if a major political party has only one candidate for a particular office, the name of the candidate does not appear on the ballot at the primary election but appears on the ballot at the general election.
 If a major political party has two or more candidates for a particular office, there must be a primary election where the person who receives the highest number of votes is declared the nominee of that party for the office.
-(NRS 293.260) Section 3 of this bill revises the circumstances under which candidates of a major political party either appear on the ballot at the primary election or are omitted from the ballot at the primary election and appear on the ballot at the general election when there are multiple candidates for the major political party.
+(NRS 293.260) This bill revises the circumstances under which candidates of a major political party either appear on the ballot at the primary election or are omitted from the ballot at the primary election and appear on the ballot at the general election when there are multiple candidates for the major political party.

-First, section 3 provides that if two or more major political parties have candidates for a particular office and at least one of the major political parties has multiple candidates for the office, the candidates of the major political parties with multiple candidates for the office appear on the ballot at the primary election of their respective parties.
-The candidates who receive the highest number of votes at the primary election of their respective parties are declared the nominees of those parties and appear on the ballot at the general election with any other candidates for the office who are entitled by law to be placed on the ballot at the general election, such as: (1) any candidate of a major political party that did not have a primary election because it had only one candidate for the office; (2) any candidate for the office nominated by a minor political party; or (3) any independent candidate who has filed for the office.
+First, this bill provides that if two or more major political parties have candidates for a particular office and at least one of the major political parties has multiple candidates for the office, the candidates of the major political parties with multiple candidates for the office appear on the ballot at the primary election of their respective parties.
+The candidates who receive the highest number of votes at the primary election of their respective parties are declared the nominees of those parties and appear on the ballot at the general election with any other candidates for the office who are entitled by law to be placed on the ballot at the general election such as: (1) any candidate of a major political party that did not have a primary election because it had only one candidate for the office; (2) any candidate for the office nominated by a minor political party who has filed for the office; and (3) any independent candidate who has filed for the office.

-Second, section 3 provides that if only one major political party has multiple candidates for a particular office and no other major political party has any candidates for the office but there is at least one candidate who was nominated by a minor political party or one independent candidate who has filed for the office, section 3 requires the candidates of the major political party to appear on the ballot at the primary election.
-The major party candidate who receives the highest number of votes at the primary election is the nominee of that party and appears on the ballot at the general election along with each candidate who was nominated by a minor political party and each independent candidate who has filed for the office.
+Second, this bill provides that if only one major political party has multiple candidates for a particular office and no other major political party has any candidates for the office but there is at least one candidate nominated by a minor political party who filed for the office or one independent candidate who has filed for the office, the candidates of the major political party must appear on the ballot at the primary election.
+The major political party candidate who receives the highest number of votes at the primary election is the nominee of that party and appears on the ballot at the general election along any other candidates for the office who are entitled by law to be placed on the ballot at the general election.